skolungade/AWS-Sagemaker-Image-Classification-Object-Detection-and-Semantic-Segmentation-/README.md

-# Image-Classification
+# AWS Sagemaker
-Image Classification using AWS Sagemaker
+Image Classification, Object Detection and Semantic Segmentation using AWS Sagemaker

 Chek this Link for more information: